-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-WASHINGTON, DC 20549

-FORM 10-Q

-\checkmark QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE IE SECURITIES EXCHANGE ACT OF 1934.
-For the quarterly period ended September 30, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from Commission file numb to er 001-33559 BLACKROCK KELSO CA
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+For the quarterly period ended September 30, 2013

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+For the transition period from to Commission file number 001-33559

+BLACKROCK KELSO CAPITAL CORPORATION

+(Exact Name of Registrant as Specified in Its Charter)

 Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
-Employer Identification No.) 40 East 52 nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code) Registrant's Telephone Number, Includ ling Area Code: 212-810-5800 Former Name, Former Address and Former Fisca nl Year, If Changed Since Last Report.
-Indicate by check mark whether the Registrant (1) has filed all reports require ring the preceding 12 months (or for such shorter period that the Registrant was requirements for the past 90 days.
-Yes \square No \square Indicate by check mark whether the registrant has submitted electronically and uired to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$) the registrant was required to submit and post such files).
-Yes \square No \square the Indicate by check mark whether the Registrant is a large accelerated filer, an a definitions of "large accelerated filer," "accelerated filer" and "smaller reporting continuous" Large accelerated filer \square Accelerated filer \square Non-Accelerated Smaller reporting contains a smaller Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes \Box No \Box The number of shares of the Registrant's common stock, \$.001 par value per s hare, outstanding at November 6, 2013 was 74,402,185.
+Employer Identification No.)

+40 East 52nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code)

+Registrant's Telephone Number, Including Area Code: 212-810-5800

+Former Name, Former Address and Former Fiscal Year, If Changed Since Last Report.

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\sqrt{\phantom{10}}$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer Non-Accelerated filer (Do not check if a smaller reporting company) Smaller reporting company

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes $\Box$ No $\bigtriangledown$

+The number of shares of the Registrant's common stock, \$.001 par value per share, outstanding at November 6, 2013 was 74,402,185.